A class on The Book of GENESIS

 This women's book study group meets at 7 p.m. on the second Tuesday of the month to discuss short religious works.

-The Centering Prayer group meets Monday evenings at 7 p.m.
-Everyone is welcome, whether new to Centering Prayer or not.
+This group meets Monday evenings at 7 p.m.
+Everyone is welcome, whether new to Contemplative Prayer or not.